Srikanth635/cognitive_robot_abstract_machine/semantic_digital_twin/examples/physics_simulators.md

-from semantic_digital_twin.adapters.mjcf import MJCFParser from semantic_digital_twin.adapters.multi_sim import MujocoSim from base_simulator import SimulatorConstraints import os import time
+from semantic_digital_twin.adapters.mjcf import MJCFParser from semantic_digital_twin.adapters.multi_sim import MujocoSim from base_simulator import SimulatorConstraints import os # For path handling import time # For measuring simulation time
 ```

 ## 1.2 Parsing a World Description

 The world can either:

-* Be loaded from a predefined MJCF file (recommended), or
+* Be loaded from a predefined MJCF (recommended), or
 * Be constructed manually (shown later in this tutorial).

 Using predefined scenes is preferred because they are typically validated against the physics engine.